 This crime doesn't obviously affect individuals - but were you aware that some stores add a penny or two to their prices to cover the loss of items from their shops?
 So, in a way, it does affect the pound in your pocket.
-If you see someone putting goods in their pocket please don't be afraid to let shop staff know.
+If you see someone shoplifting please don't be afraid to let shop staff know.

-If we have identified a hot spot where a number of shops are being targeted by shoplifters, we can work closely with the owners of the shops and provide them with Alert Boxes this enables the shopkeepers to warn other shops in the area that a known shoplifter is in the vicinity and to keep an eye open for them.
+If we have identified a hot spot where a number of shops are being targeted by shoplifters, we can work closely with the owners of the shops and provide them with crime reduction advice.

 Prevention is better than cure